-Our study offers innovative findings to the growing research of SFON tendency and its role in the development of numerical abilities.
-There are several core open questions remained in it, namely what is mechanism underlying individual differences in SFON tendency, and how does this tendency lead to later mathematical advantages.
+Our study offers further innovative findings to the growing research of SFON tendency and its role in the development of numerical abilities.
+There are several core open questions remained in it, namely what is the mechanism underlying individual differences in SFON tendency, and how does this tendency lead to later mathematical advantages.
 Although a growing body of evidence, across different cultures and ages confirm further the domain specific role of SFON tendency in mathematical achievements throughout development, no particular set of factors (i.e, executive function, IQ, home and school environment) that were tested could sufficiently explain the variability in SFON tendency found in children, nor fully account for its relation to later on mathematical achievements (see review in Rathé, Torbeyns, Hannula-Sormunen, De Smedt, & Verschaffel, 2016).
 Here we provide a novel insight regarding the mechanism of SFON, as we show the first evidence that higher tendency of SFON is associated with the acuity of the AMS, an innate, domain specific cognitive foundation of the ability to nonverbally represent and manipulate quantities, and also high-level mathematical abilities (Park & Brannon, 2013; Wilson et al., 2006).
 The AMS and the SFON tendency have much in common as factors in numerical processing development; individual differences in both factors are evident from early childhood, and these variations are predictive of later mathematical competence (or lack of it, relating to core mathematical deficits, e.g., Kucian et al., 2012; Wilson et al., 2006) in both cases.
 Notably, they both manifest independently of external intervention, although both can be influenced by such.
+In light of all these findings, we suggest that the individual sensitivity to quantities (derived from individual AMS acuity) constitutes a prominent candidate for the mechanism underlaying the development of SFON tendency and its implications on subsequent mathematical abilities.

-The association between SFON tendency and the AMS acuity we have shown provides a novel insight to the core questions remained open in the this research,
+Yet these conclusions must be taken with careful consideration to some limitations of our study.
+Our findings are not only consistent with previous findings in this field, but also show conceptual replication of the relation found between AMS acuity and SFON in children and adults by two different techniques measuring SFON tendency, offering converging evidence.
+Still, the extent to which the SFON measured in the NBT is theoretically identical to the SFON measured in the imitation tasks cannot be determined based on our study.
+This can be examined in a longitudinal study in which children’s SFON scores measured from the imitation tasks are able to predict adult’s SFON scores from the NBT.
+Additional dissimilarities between the adult and the children SFON task may add to this uncertainty, such as number of trails (8 trails for children, ##), one task for adults while children were measured in two imitation tasks, and different scales in dependent variable measure ().
+That being said, the stated variations between the tasks are largely due to differences in numerical fluency, working memory load and adequate task complexity between the age groups (תכלס לא בטוחה בכלל אם זה נכון, לא מצאתי בפירוט המטלה מה היה טווח הכמויות שהשתמשת בהן), and provided opportunity to validate (to some extent) the NBT task.
+Furthermore, in both tasks we measured an implicit process, clear of interference by utilization of different strategies or task directions.
+Finally, the directionality of the relationship between SFON and the AMS acuity cannot be determined in this study, and all discussion regarding such in this paper is purely speculative.